tomimara52/WhatsappMessageFinder/README.md

 # WhatsappMessageFinder
   A whatsapp bot that looks for a keyword in a whatsapp chat.
-It then prints thw whole message, who sent it and when.
+It then prints the whole message, who sent it and when.